Home » Recipes » Course » Meat » One Pot Ginger Chilli Chicken Orzo

 Description

-This packed-with-flavour, 25-minute ginger chilli chicken orzo recipe will satisfy even the pickiest eaters.
-It’s made in one pot for a mess-free clean-up, loaded with delicious Asian-style flavours, and drizzled with chilli oil and sweet chilli to make a super satisfying, easy weeknight meal the whole family will love.
+This packed-with-flavor, 30-minute ginger chili chicken orzo recipe will satisfy even the pickiest eaters.
+It’s made in one pot for a mess-free clean-up, loaded with delicious Asian-style flavors, and drizzled with chili oil and sweet chili to make a super satisfying, easy weeknight meal the whole family will love.

 Ingredients